 does deteriorate, but most people manage to cope well, although reading

-is difficult and life may be different.
+is difficult and life may be different and a lot harder.

-But occasionally dry ARMD may progress to the 'wet type' : essentially the body tries to 'heal' the damaged area, and a network of blood vessels starts to grow in the central retina (Wet
+However, occasionally dry ARMD may progress to the 'wet type' : essentially the body tries to 'heal' the damaged area, and a network of blood vessels starts to grow in the central retina (Wet

 - it may help to consider wet